NautilusTrader

 AccountBalance::newAll three values are already known and consistent (tests, pass‑through).

-The helpers clamp the derived field to [0, total] when total >= 0, so transient overshoots from venue rounding never leave the account in a broken state.
+Each helper clamps the venue‑reported field into [0, total] when total >= 0, so transient overshoots from venue rounding never leave the account in a broken state.

 Margin scopes